embobo/cocos2d-x-Deconstruction/Cocos2d-x-Deconstruction.md

 }
 ```

+The Director class variables are set up in its `init()` function:

-The key variables used in the game loop are:
+The key variables used for the game loop by the Director class are:
 * `Scene *_runningScene`
 * `Scene *_nextScene`
 * `Renderer _renderer`